replayio/devtools/packages/shared/graphql/README.md

-This entire folder's content is auto-generated.

-Editing any of these files manually is not recommended.
+The contents of the `"generated"` directory are auto-generated.
+Editing any of these files manually **is not recommended**.

 ### Generating GraphQL types for Typescript